lsoft/DpdtInject/README.md

 ![Dpdt Extension Image 3](extension3.png)

+`EnableWhitespaceNormalization` sets whitespace normalization when you create a new binding through Dpdt Visual Studio Extension.

 A lot of thanks to bert2 and his amazing example `https://github.com/bert2/microscope`, without his `microscope` no Dpdt extension will appear because of lack of tutorials in the scope of VS extension development.

-Any ideas for new features are welcome.

 # Known problems